Group dynamics: Group membership and social identity

 The social group is a critical source of information about individual identity.
 We naturally make comparisons between our own group and other groups, but we do not necessarily make objective comparisons.
-Instead, we make evaluations that are self-enhancing, emphasizing the positive qualities of our own group (see ingroup bias).
+Instead, we make evaluations that are self-enhancing, emphasizing the positive qualities of our own group (in-group bias).
 In this way, these comparisons give us a distinct and valued social identity that benefits our self-esteem.
 Our social identity and group membership also satisfies a need to belong.
 Of course, individuals belong to multiple groups.
 Therefore, one's social identity can have several, qualitatively distinct parts (for example, one's ethnic identity, religious identity, and political identity).

 Optimal distinctiveness theory suggests that individuals have a desire to be similar to others, but also a desire to differentiate themselves, ultimately seeking some balance of these two desires (to obtain optimal distinctiveness).
 For example, one might imagine a young teenager in the United States who tries to balance these desires, not wanting to be ‘just like everyone else,’ but also wanting to ‘fit in’ and be similar to others.
 One's collective self may offer a balance between these two desires.
 That is, to be similar to others (those who you share group membership with), but also to be different from others (those who are outside of your group).